chaitanyaswaroopdev/Nwmsu_practice/README.md

 This paragraph has some `variable` inline code.

-This paragraph has some "variable" inline code.
+This paragraph has some ``Variable" inline code.

 ```html
 <p>A paragraph example</p>